markosski/markov4s/docs/index.md

 chain4.getSeqWithProb("hello", 6)
 ```
-Note: This documentation is generated and each time outcome may be different.
+Note: This documentation is generated which may cause some code evaluations return different result.